AngelaYuStat/SCoRES/README.md

                                           id = "id")
 ```

-The code below visualizes the **simultaneous outer and inner confidence region**
+The code below visualizes the **simultaneous outer and inner confidence
-derived from SCB results using the `SCoRES::plot_cs()`
+regions** derived from SCB results using the `SCoRES::plot_cs()`
 function.
 The `results` object is first converted to a tibble for easier
 manipulation.

 The `levels = c(-18, -20, -22, -24)` argument specifies a set of
 thresholds, and `SCoRES::plot_cs()` function estimates multiple inverse
 upper excursion sets corresponding to these thresholds, and plot the
-estimated inverse region, the inner confidence region, and the outer
+estimated inverse regions, the inner confidence regions, and the outer
-confidence region.
+confidence regions.

 ``` r
 results_pupil_cma <- tibble::as_tibble(results_pupil_cma)